Lennstorm/errorr404-backend/README.md

 Anyone can add products to the database, admin benefits is not implemented.

-Send valid json data in the request body to create a new product products.db
+Send valid json data in the request body to create a new product

 ```json
 {